Chrysler Town & Country (1941–1988): 1951-1959

-The 1951 Town & Country wagons were offered in the Windsor, Saratoga and New Yorker series, and featured standard equipment split folding second row seats with a hardwood covered cargo area with chrome covered steel load strips to aid in loading cargo, an appearance that remained for several decades.
-For 1955 Chrysler introduced the 2-speed PowerFlite automatic which was a dashboard installed "Finger-Tip" lever replacing the steering column installed gear selector, then in 1956 the 3-speed TorqueFlite automatic with mechanically operated pushbuttons to the left of the steering wheel was standard equipment until 1965.
-The New Yorker version was discontinued for 1952, but reappeared for 1953 when the Saratoga series was dropped.
+The 1951 Town & Country wagons were offered in the Windsor, Saratoga, and New Yorker series, and featured split folding second row seats as standard equipment, with a hardwood-covered cargo area and chrome-covered steel load strips to aid in loading cargo, an appearance that remained for several decades.
+For 1955, Chrysler introduced the 2-speed PowerFlite automatic, a dashboard-installed "Finger-Tip" lever that replaced the steering column installed gear selector.
+In 1956, the 3-speed TorqueFlite automatic was introduced, with mechanically operated buttons to the left of the steering wheel as standard equipment until 1965.
+The New Yorker version was discontinued for 1952, but reappeared for 1953, when the Saratoga series was dropped.

-For 1953, power windows, a heater and windshield defroster, windshield washer jets, power steering and power assist brakes were first installed on all Chryslers as optional equipment and there were 41 different exterior color combinations to choose from.
-Two-speed windshield wipers also were installed as standard equipment as well as directional turn signals and full floor carpeting.
-For 1954 "Air-Temp" air conditioning was offered as an option along with "Solex" tinted windshield.
-1955 saw an all-new appearance for Chrysler products called "The 100-Million Dollar Look" from Virgil Exner with a longer, lower and wider stance that saw successful sales, including the Town & Country while production totals were still modest for the luxury segment.
-The "Super-Scenic" wraparound windshield greatly improved outward visibility and a power adjustable front bench seat was now optional along with wire spoke wheels.
+For 1953, power windows, a heater and windshield defroster, windshield washer jets, power steering and power assist brakes were first installed on all Chryslers as optional equipment, with 41 different exterior color combinations.
+Two-speed windshield wipers also were installed as standard equipment, as well as directional turn signals and full floor carpeting.
+For 1954, "Air-Temp" air conditioning was offered as an option, along with "Solex" tinted windshield.
+1955 saw a new appearance for Chrysler products, spearheaded by Virgil Exner and advertised as the "100-Million Dollar Look".
+This resulted in a longer, lower, wider stance that saw successful sales for Chrysler vehicles, including the Town & Country, while production totals were still modest for the luxury segment.
+The "Super-Scenic" wraparound windshield greatly improved outward visibility, and a power adjustable front bench seat was now optional along with wire spoke wheels.